sanjosh/csdocs/queueing_theory/static_divide_capacity.md

 the ratio (1 : x2 : x3) is ratio in which jobs picked from (C1 : C3 : c3) queues

+these numbers should be decided based on arrival rate from C1, C2, C3

 * C1 : 1
 * C2 : x2
 * C3 : x2.x3